Norway should exclude J&J, AstraZeneca from COVID vaccination scheme, says commission

-Norway should exclude the COVID-19 vaccines made by AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N) in its inoculation program due to a risk of rare but harmful side-effects, a government-appointed commission said on Monday.
+OSLO, May 10 (Reuters) - Norway should exclude the COVID-19 vaccines made by AstraZeneca and Johnson & Johnson in its inoculation program due to a risk of rare but harmful side-effects, a government-appointed commission said on Monday.

 Those who would volunteer to take either of the two vaccines should however be allowed to do so, the commission added.